yodrew/darkroomretreat/manuscript/psychology.md

 Pathology is the study of disease: its nature, causes, and  symptoms.
 Pathology guides our response to disease.
 Every school of health has a generalized pathology, a theory of disease.
 Many schools are named for their responses to disease.
 They are primarily orientated to disease and their artful responses to it.
 Examples are homeopathy (_homeo_: same), naturopathy (_natur_: of nature), osteopathy (_osteo_: osteo), allopathy/medicine (_allo_: other).
 By contrast, hygiene is primarily concerned with the cause and conditions of health.
 Hygiene's pathology is merely a branch of it called orthopathy (_ortho_: correct).

 Hygiene itself is a partly a reaction to allopathy.
 So first we will examine the medical pathology we are most exposed to.
 Then hygiene's traditional pathology.
-Finally, I will offer a radicalized and simplified pathology hygiene.
+Finally, I will offer a radicalized and simplified pathology.

-Critics of medicine first called it allopathy.
-This is due to medicine's use of poisons to cause symptoms of _another_ disease.
+Critics first called medicine allopathy.
+Medicine uses poisons to cause symptoms of _another_ disease.
 The idea is that, in the body's forced struggle against the other disease, it will overcome the first one.
-Then the poisonous medicine is removed, the patient quickly recovers from the artificial disease and is left in health.
+Then the poisonous medicine is removed.
+The patient quickly recovers from the artificial disease and is left in health.

 When sick, take poison.
-Make yourself sicker to get well.
-There is a reason no one likes taking medicine.
+Get sick to get well.

 The doctrine of original sin underlying allopathy says life is inherently corrupt and impotent.
 So allopathy views disease as natural and unavoidable.
 Nevermind that intact organisms are healthy; that survival requires health; that health is the identity of life; that near-universal health in the rest of nature contradicts the idea of life's sinfulness.
 Allopathy doubles down on its mystical assertions of human exceptionalism.
 It pretends to be rational and scientific while viewing health as an unexplainable stroke of luck.
 "You have a good constitution," doctors say, as if that is a helpful observation.
 But they see nothing wrong when people get sick.
 It's just how life is.
 So medicine is not an abject failure.

 This is why doctors gloss over causes.
-They often speak in tautologies, substituting diagonosis for explanation.
+They often speak in tautologies, substituting diagnosis for explanation.
 For example,  "Your bowels aren't working because you have Crohn's disease," as if the name is an irreducible primary, with nothing left to investigate.
 It's just life expressing its weak, morbid nature.
 They might deign to look down another level of causation in explaining illness.
 But this goes against their premises.
 They usually skip right to symptomology and treatment, the germ theory of disease in hand.

 The germ theory of disease says microscopic invaders cause disease.
 We are victims of infection.
 The organism is helpless.
 The doctor is capable and must fight, overcome, and root out the germs with drugs, treatment, and surgery.
 This is what I meant by exorcism.